Probate Application Victoria

-Probate Consultants is the only Probate service in VIC and Letters of Administration service in VIC, that has a 24-hour turn around on your application.
-Once your dedicated consultant has the information needed to prepare your Probate application or Letters of Administration application, it will be completed in 24-hours.
+Probate Consultants is the only Probate and Letters of Administration service in Victoria that has a 24-hour turnaround for your application.
+Once your dedicated consultant has the information required to prepare your Probate application or Letters of Administration application, it is completed in 24-hours.

-This rapid 24-hour turn-around is the reason we can guarantee that our clients get Probate in VIC and Letters of Administration in VIC in the fastest possible time.
+This rapid 24-hour turnaround is the reason we guarantee that our clients get Probate in VIC and Letters of Administration in VIC in the fastest possible time.

 Our stellar client reviews say it all.
-With over 80 Five-Star Reviews on Google, Probate Consultants is by the best rated Online Probate Service in VIC.
+With over 160 Five-Star Reviews on Google, Probate Consultants is the highest-rated Probate Service in VIC and Australia.

-This is what some of our clients say about their experience using our service:
+This is what some of our clients say about their experience with our service:

-Probate in Victoria is a legal process where the Supreme Court of VIC certifies that:
+Probate in VIC is a legal process where the Supreme Court certifies that:

 A Grant of Probate is a legal document issued to the executor(s) of a valid Will by the Supreme Court of Victoria.
 It is proof of their legal right to administer and finalise a deceased person’s estate (deceased estate).